Explore. Write. Connect.

 Where does it take place?

 In Nederland, Colorado, nestled at the eastern edge of the Indian Peaks Wilderness.
-Participant accommodations are in town; group discussions and writing exercises take place in my home; I am your driver for sightseeing outings.
+Participant accommodations are in town; group discussions and writing exercises take place in my home at the edge of a forest; I am your driver for sightseeing outings.

 What does Nederland have to explore?